Donald Trump’s tariffs: what’s happening and what could it mean for the UK?

 First published 4 February 2025

-This explainer looks at what tariffs are, why they are being introduced in the US and the potential consequences for the UK.
-It was last updated at 5pm on Thursday 10 April and the information below is correct as of then.
+This explainer looks at what tariffs are, why they were introduced by the US and what it all means for the UK.
+It was last updated at 12pm on Thursday 7 August and the information below is correct as of then.

 With developments unfolding rapidly, we’ll continue to update this article as new information becomes available.
 If you’ve seen something we should add, spotted a claim for us to fact check or have a question you’d like us to answer, please let us know here.